Skip Navigation

 Breeding/Nesting Sites

 One of the first outputs of the above collaboration is to map the turtle nesting beaches of Fiji and estimate the number of nesters.
-Islands in the Mamanucas confirmed by sighting to be breeding or nesting sites for turtles include, Namotu, Tavarua, Treasure, Navini and South Sea Island.
+Islands in the Mamanucas confirmed by sighting to be breeding or nesting sites for turtles include, Namotu, Tavarua, Mana, Treasure, Navini and South Sea Island.

 Adopt–a–Turtle Program